 A Vintage Magazine Cover Christmas

-Christmas is all about nostalgia, and what better way to honor that tradition than with a tribute to the vintage magazine covers, and the artists who presented their vision of Christmas with in color paintings and illustrations. through the artistry of these vintage magazine covers, thanks to the talented artists and illustrators that designed them.
+Christmas is all about nostalgia, and what better way to honor that tradition than with a tribute to the vintage magazine covers, and the artists who presented their vision of Christmas in color paintings and illustrations.
+Step back in time through the artistry of these vintage magazine covers, thanks to the talented artists and illustrators that designed them.

 French water color painter Paul de Longpré (b.
 1855 – d.
 1911) specialized in creating beautiful color illustrations and paintings of flowers for sale in galleries, postcards, and magazine covers (Woman’s Home Companion, Ladies’ Home Journal, etc.).
 His Hollywood estate (designed by Canadian architect Louis Bourgeois) was reported to be home to 4000 rose bushes and was such an attraction that tours were offered; it was demolished in 1924.
 De Longpre Avenue and De Longpre Park in Hollywood are named for Paul de Longpré